shaodongw/livescribe/README.md

 categorized into either "entry", or "comment" data, the former referring to the posts created by the owner of the journal.

-At the moment, the Scribble writer is not yet written, and that what works at the moment is extraction of entry and comment data, returned as internal object representations of LiveJournal post information.

 # Installation

 Since Livescribe is not yet part of any of Racket's package systems,